The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Multiple Inheritance?</summary>

 - When two or more than two classes are inherited by a single class simultaneously is called multiple inheritance
-- In otherword, we can say in this type of inheritance Base class may b etwo or more than two but derived class should be one
+- In other words, we can say in this type of inheritance Base class may be two or more than two but derived class should be one
-- In this type of inheritance atleast three class are compulsory
+- In this type of inheritance at least three class are compulsory

 </details>